 PhD in Translational Science

-A new joint doctoral degree – a PhD in Translational Science (TS PhD) – has been approved by the University of Texas System and the Texas Higher Education Coordinating Board (THECB).
+A new joint doctoral degree – a PhD in Translational Science (TS PhD) – was approved by The University of Texas System and the Texas Higher Education Coordinating Board (THECB) in 2011.
 In line with a field of science that emphasizes multi-disciplinary, collaborative research, the proposed doctoral degree program in Translational Science is offered as a multi-institutional joint degree program.
 The four UT System universities partnering in this effort are:

 Joint Degree Institutions

 - The University of Texas Health Science Center at San Antonio / UT Health San AntonioTM

 - The University of Texas at San Antonio (UTSA)

 - The University of Texas at Austin (UT Austin)